By the end of this lesson, you will be able to:

 What is her goal for the future?

-Start with your name and current job or main role
+Name + current job or main role

-Mention your experience or background
+Experience or background

-Describe your key strengths (use 2–3 from the vocabulary list)
+Key strengths (use 2–3 from the vocabulary list)

-Explain one or two responsibilities or tasks
+One or two responsibilities

-End with your career goal
+Your career goal

 Example: